Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - As a Student, I want imagery to assist with the written theory.

-By displaying images for each written section on the timeline, the developer has ensured that differing learning styles needs are met.
+By displaying images for each written section on the timeline, the developer has ensured that the needs of differing learning styles are met.

 ![Timeline text and images](/assets/images/rm/text-and-image.png "Timeline text and images")